 - Bubble solution

-- Bubble painting,
+- Bubble "painting" (PVC pulley frame)

-- Black PVC pipes
+- Black short PVC pipes

-- Petri dish

 Light waves come in many frequencies-frequency being the number of waves that pass a point in space during any time interval.
 There are many types of light we cannot see, including microwaves, ultraviolet and X-rays.
 The light that we can see is called the visible spectrum, or white light.
 And while sunlight looks white or yellow, it's actually made of many different colors of light, each with their own frequency.
 You have probably seen this spectrum in a rainbow: red, orange, yellow, green, blue, indigo and violet.